ilwoof/logsd/README.md

 ## Usage

-The simplest way of running CAT is to run `python logsd.py`.
+The simplest way of running LogSD is to run `python logsd.py`.

-## Contact
-If you have any questions, feel free to contact Yongzheng Xie through Email (yongzheng.xie@adelaide.edu.au) or Github issues.